 In 1932, when the first section of the Golden Gate Bridge was being built, there were 25 accidental deaths of workers falling into the Bay.
 Then, a large net was installed below the bridge.
 Because of the net, 28 lives were saved during the construction of the last sections of the bridge.

 Once again, there is going to be a safety-net installed below the Golden Gate Bridge.
-It’s being installed to save people who are attempting to commit suicide from the bridge.
+It’s being installed to save people who are attempting to jump from the bridge.

 In 2013, a record was set with 45 people plunging to their deaths from the majestic orange bridge.
 Bridge workers stopped 118 others.
 That is a suicide or an attempt almost every other day at what is the most popular suicide spot in the nation and among the most popular in the world.